RDjarbeng/idl-project/README.md

 ## Download notebook
-This notebook contains the model for training
-[Dataset Downloading and preparation](https://github.com/RDjarbeng/idl-project/blob/main/project-notebook-codes.ipynb)
+This notebook contains the code for building the model and for training to achieve the results stated [Dataset Downloading and preparation](https://github.com/RDjarbeng/idl-project/blob/main/project-notebook-codes.ipynb)

 The provided code is a deep learning pipeline for training a model using the SeResNet architecture on a dataset of face images.
 The pipeline includes data loading, model creation, training, validation, and testing.